tomjoht/tomjoht.github.io/_posts/2015/2015-12-29-trends-technical-writing-2016.md

 thumb: rippleapi.png
 ---

+{{site.data.alerts.note}} This article also appeared in the <a href="http://intercom.stc.org/2016/03/2016-technical-writing-trends-and-predictions-or-the-ripple-effects-of-api-growth-on-technical-writers/">Feb 2016 issue of Intercom.</a> {{site.data.alerts.end}}

 ## About trends posts
 I have often wondered why posts about "trends" tend to get massive reads.
 And I think I finally understand why.